cbeck88/Wesnoth_MCLP_AI/README.md

 -----------

 **lp_1_ai**: This solves an LP for question (2) above.
-It assigning all units to slots to attack all enemies in the way which maximizes expected damage; then it executes these moves to display the optimum solution.
+It assigning all units to slots to attack all enemies in the way which maximizes expected damage.
+The ai executes these moves to display the optimum solution.
 By removing a unit and a slot and recomputing the OPT, you can estimate the opportunity cost of an attack.
+(might be a good idea to make a gold-adjusted version of this as well)

 **lp_2_ai**: This solves an LP for question (1) above.
 For each enemy unit, list all possible ways its units can attack and from which slot, then find attack solution which maximizes ctk.
 We approximate ctk with a fractional LP.
-The ai displays the optimal solution by moving these units to attack.
+The ai solves this for every enemy unit, picks the best one and displays the optimal solution by moving these units to attack.

 Both of these are just tools to visualize the results of these LPs for further testing.
 *These ais will not recruit or grab villages.*